tardate/LittleCodingKata/python/micropython/compiling_macosx/README.md

 MicroPython is basically Python cut down and enhanced for specifics that make it possible and worthwhile to run on microcontrollers.

 But it can also run on host systems .. which is what I'm testing here.
-Building to run on MacOSX..
+Building to run on MacOS..

 ### Compiling from Source